percona/percona-server-mongodb-operator/source/custom-registry.rst

 8. Repeat steps 3-5 for other images, and update corresponding options in the ``deploy/cr.yaml`` file.

-9. Now follow the standard `Percona Server for MongoDB Operator installation instruction <./openshift.html>`_
+9. Now follow the standard `Percona Distribution for MongoDB Operator installation instruction <./openshift.html>`_